nathanieleh/Scuffdle/notes.md

 ## Pick a solution word

-Store solution words in JSON object / array
-When game is loaded, choose random item from array
-Set solution to word
+x Store solution words in JSON object / array x When game is loaded, choose random item from array x Set solution to word

 ## Making a guess